satyamtomar/Weatherweb/README.md

 # Weatherweb
-Weather information of any place https://weathertodayweb.herokuapp.com/
+Weather information of any place(not responsive) https://weathertodayweb.herokuapp.com/